uploadcare/uploadcare-wordpress/README.txt

 * Upload files of any type (image, video, document, archive) and size (up to 5 TB).
 * Upload from your device, URL, social network (Facebook, Instagram, VK, Flickr), and cloud (Dropbox, Google Drive, Google Photos, OneDrive, Box, Huddle, Evernote).
-* Transfer your existing Media Library to your Uploadcare storage with no risk of data loss.
+* Simply embed images, image galleries, photoswipes, video and audio files into your posts.
 * Uploadcare CDN serves images faster in all parts of the world.
 Adaptive Delivery analyzes users' context and serves images in a suitable format, resolution, compression, which closes all image-related frontend tasks.
+* Transfer your existing Media Library to your Uploadcare storage with no risk of data loss.
 * Specify your custom CDN domain, and use a Secure Uploading feature to control who and when can upload files.
 * Compatible with a standard WordPress image editor.

 ### Usage ###

-* When adding an image while editing a page or in Media Library, choose the "Upload via Uploadcare" option.
+* When adding an image, video or audio while editing a page or in Media Library, choose one of the Uploadcare options, or add them to Media Library with "Upload with Uploadcare".
 * Use a built-in image editor when needed.
 * If you accidentally upload a file using a standard WordPress option, you can easily transfer them to Uploadcare to use Adaptive Delivery and other features.